biggerstar/vite-run/README.md

     </a>
 </p>
 <br/>

 **English** | [中文](./README.zh-CN.md)

-Multiple configuration execution support for vite, configuration sharing, and free combination of configurations like building blocks,
+Multiple configuration execution support for vite, configuration sharing, and free combination of configurations like building blocks, Granularity is accurate to single field configuration
-Granularity is accurate to single field configuration
+It can completely replace `vite.config`, you don't need to create a `vite.config` configuration in each package
 This tool is developed in `pnpm` multi package mode